-Design goals
+Design Goals

 Customizable Kart-Racing Gameplay

-Fun, Competitive Classic Kart-Racing Gameplay
+Fun, Competitive Classic Kart-Racing Gameplay Systems

 Customizable Kart-Racing Gameplay

-kART Attributes System
+Kart Attributes System

 • I created a Kart Attributes System in HardDriverz that allows players to customize their gameplay experience: